0davidog/CI_PP5_VideoDrome/README.md

 ## E-commerce Business Model

-The ecommerce business model of this site revolves around selling physical media products (DVDs, Blu-rays, and 4k Ultra HD films) related to horror, sci-fi, thriller and classic film genres predominently.
+The business to customer e-commerce business model of this site revolves around selling physical media products (DVDs, Blu-rays, and 4k Ultra HD films) related to horror, sci-fi, thriller and classic film genres predominantly.
 Here's a breakdown of its key components:

 - Product Offering: The site will offer a range of products including both new and used DVDs, Blu-rays, and 4k Ultra HD films.
 The focus is on niche genres such as horror, sci-fi, and classic films, catering to enthusiasts and collectors within these genres.
-- Inventory Management: The business will manage an inventory of physical media, ensuring availability of both popular and niche titles in its catalog.
+- Inventory Management: The business will manage an inventory of physical media, ensuring availability of both popular and niche titles in its catalogue.
 This may involve sourcing products from distributors, acquiring used items through trade-ins or purchases, and maintaining stock levels to meet customer demand.
 - Online Platform: The site will operate as an online platform where customers can browse, search, and purchase products.
 It should include features such as product listings, search functionality, shopping cart, secure payment processing, and order tracking (order tracking should be listed as a future feature as it is out of this project's scope).
 - Customer Experience: Providing a positive customer experience is crucial for an ecommerce business model.
-This will involve offering a user-friendly website interface, accurate product descriptions and images, secure payment options, responsive customer support, and efficient order fulfillment and delivery (order fullfillment and delivery are outside the scope of this project and will be listed as future features).
+This will involve offering a user-friendly website interface, accurate product descriptions and images, secure payment options, responsive customer support, and efficient order fulfilment and delivery (order fulfilment and delivery are outside the scope of this project and will be listed as future features).
 - Marketing and Promotion: Marketing efforts should focus on targeting audiences interested in horror, sci-fi, thriller, and classic films through channels such as social media, email newsletters, content marketing (e.g., blog posts, reviews), and partnerships with influencers or related websites.
 Special promotions, discounts, and loyalty programs may also be used to attract and retain customers.
-- Logistics and Fulfillment: The business would, if fully operational, manage logistics and fulfillment operations to ensure timely delivery of orders.
+- Logistics and Fulfilment: The business would, if fully operational, manage logistics and fulfilment operations to ensure timely delivery of orders.
 This includes packaging products securely, arranging shipping or delivery services, and handling returns or exchanges.
 - Revenue Model: Revenue is primarily generated through the sale of products, with pricing determined based on factors such as demand, rarity, condition (for used items), and competition.
 Additional revenue streams to consider may include shipping fees, handling fees, and potentially advertising or sponsorship revenue if the site features relevant promotional content.

 Overall, the ecommerce business model of this site combines niche product offerings with an online platform and marketing efforts tailored to attract and engage customers interested in horror, sci-fi, and classic films.

 ### Facebook Business Page

-A Facebook buisness page will be set up for this project.
+A Facebook business page will be set up for this project.
 Setting up a Facebook business page can be an effective way to enhance your online presence, engage with your audience, and target potential customers.
 This would potentially drive sales for VideoDrome's DVD, Blu-ray, and 4k Ultra HD film business.

 My goals for setting up a Facebook business page for VideoDrome could include: